Flip, tuck, pat, rub. Dad seasoned the bird with precision.

-Growing up, my dad did most of the cooking in our household.
+Growing up, my dad did most of the cooking.
 Sunday dinner was the highlight of the week because we knew we would be in for a treat.
 Throughout the week, dinner typically consisted of smaller portions of our usual everyday meal.
-But Sunday was my favorite–it would include a whole chicken or a roast with many sides.
+But Sunday was my favorite because it included a whole chicken or a roast with several sides.

-I can remember watching him season the bird with celery, onion, and various other seasonings.
-Dad used to say, “These seasonings are all good, but salt does a little extra.
+I remember watching him season the bird with celery, onion, and other seasonings.
+Dad would say, “These seasonings are all good, but salt does a little extra.
 It dresses it up.”
 At the time, I was not concerned about salt, pepper, or paprika.
 What I knew was that I was going to eat like a king.
-Or at least in my mind, this is what I believed.

-As a kid, those many years ago, I did not realize the effectiveness of salt not just for flavoring but in many other ways.
-Salt enhances.
-It’s one of the spices that can improve any food if appropriately used.
+As a kid, I did not realize the effectiveness of salt.
+Salt enhances and is one of the spices that can improve any food if appropriately used.

 Let your speech always be with grace as though seasoned with salt, so that you will know how you should respond to each person.~Colossians 4:6 NASB

-Is this why Paul compared our speech to salt?
-God gave him an inside track as to how we, as believers, could influence those in our sphere of influence.
-He realized that if we sprinkled the light of Christ in how we responded to those around us, no matter how negative or cold their attitudes were, there would be an improvement.
+Perhaps, this is why Paul compared our speech to salt.
+God gave him an inside track about influence.
+Paul realized if we sprinkled the light of Christ, improvement would follow, no matter how negative or cold others’ attitudes might be.

-Like the flavoring of our food with natural salt that brings the best out of it, our speech should minister grace to the hearers.
+Like salt, our speech should minister grace to the hearers.
 Our words should be pure and life-changing.
-Our words should cause the world to desire to hear more of what we have to say, and bring them to realize there is something different about us and the message we share.
+They should cause others to want to hear more of what we say, as well as help them realize that something is different about us.

 I love Chick-Fil-A French fries.
-They are the perfect balance of the salt to potato, and the crinkle-cut presentation enhances my desire to eat more.
-I often find myself saddened, peering down into an empty fry carton as if someone stole the last few morsels from under my nose.
-On the other hand, if there were too much salt on these slivers of goodness I would have an adverse reaction.
-What am I trying to say?
-Salt will enhance, but only if it is appropriately used.
-But, salt can also hinder when it’s overused.
+They have the perfect balance between salt and potato, and the crinkle-cut presentation makes me want to eat more.
+I get sad when I peer into an empty fry carton, as if someone stole the last few morsels from under my nose.
+On the other hand, if there were too much salt on these slivers of goodness, I would have an adverse reaction.
+Salt enhances, but only if it is appropriately used.
+It can also hinder.

-There have been pivotal times in my household that I overwhelmed my wife with my words, and she did not want to receive anything from me at that moment.
-However, there also were times when she has wanted to hear more of what I was saying.
-This same principle can apply to my children.
-It can apply to relatives, friends, and even in the workplace.
+On occasion, I have overwhelmed my wife with my words, and she did not want to receive anything else from me.
+At other times, she has wanted to hear more of what I said.
+This same principle can apply to my children, relatives, friends, and work peers.

 Let no unwholesome word proceed from your mouth, but only such a word as is good for edification according to the need of the moment, so that it will give grace to those who hear.~Ephesians 4:29 NASB

-While there are some positives to salt, there are also some negatives.
-If the salt has lost its distinctiveness and the flavor is bland, it will not fulfill its purpose.
-Have you ever tasted bland salt?
-What did you do with it?
-You probably threw it away.
-Imagine, if my father had put bad seasoning on his famous chicken–I probably would not like chicken to this day.
-If salt cannot be tasted in food, then it is not being used correctly.
-If there is no enhancement or distinct difference when salt is added to food-then it is not suitable for anything good and must be discarded.
+Salt also possesses some negatives.
+If salt has lost its distinctiveness and flavor, it will not fulfill its purpose.
+We normally toss bland salt aside.
+Suppose my father had put bad seasoning on his famous chicken.
+I probably would not like chicken now.
+If salt cannot be tasted in food, then we are not using it correctly.

-Friend, examine your words as salt.
-Allow the Holy Spirit to season your speech with grace, so others can see Christ in you.
+Examine your words.
+Allow the Holy Spirit to season your speech with grace, so that others can see Christ in you.
 Be purposeful with your words.
-Let them be like my dad’s delicious chicken–all dressed up and seasoned to perfection.
+Let them be like my dad’s delicious chicken: dressed up and seasoned to perfection.

-Are your words, like salt, precisely and effectively used, and full of grace?
+Are your words, like salt, effectively used and full of grace?

-Father God, I desire the distinct presence of Your Holy Spirit to be with me daily.
-Please help me to share Your good character by covering me with Your presence.
-Help me when I lose my effectiveness to witness to those I see every day, whether at home, work, or in the community.
+Father God, I desire the distinct presence of Your Holy Spirit daily.
+Help me to share Your good character by covering me with Your presence.
+Help me when I lose my effectiveness to witness to others, whether at home, work, or in the community.
 Allow me to spread Your love to all I meet so that those in my sphere of influence will desire to taste and see how good You are.
+In Jesus’ name, amen.